-- 1) Maintain records of the steps taken to implement our written COVID-19 Prevention Program including the following: - a) A log of written notifications to employees, authorized employee representatives, and VCPH. - Sample letters will also be maintained. - b) Use the "VCPH Initial Screening Form" to keep a record of and track all COVID-19 cases. - c) Identification of COVID-19 Hazards form - d) COVID-19 Inspections form
+1) Maintain records of the steps taken to implement our written COVID-19 Prevention Program including the following:

+- a) A log of written notifications to employees, authorized employee representatives, and VCPH. - Sample letters will also be maintained. - b) Use the "VCPH Initial Screening Form" to keep a record of and track all COVID-19 cases - c) Identification of COVID-19 Hazards form - d) COVID-19 Inspections form - e) Documentation that hazards are corrected, - f) Employee training and instruction - 2) These records will be maintained at least three years.

+c.
+Access

-- e) Documentation that hazards are corrected, - f) Employee training and instruction - 2) These records will be maintained at least three years. - c.
-Access/Posting on District Website - 1) This written COVID-19 Prevention Program will be posted on the University Preparation Charter School website homepage. - 2) Make this written COVID-19 Prevention Program available at the offices and schools to employees, authorized employee representatives, and to representatives of Cal/OSHA immediately upon request. - 3) The information will be made available to employees, authorized employee representatives, or as otherwise required by law, with personal identifying information removed. - 14.
-Exclusion of COVID-19 cases and employees who had close contact - a.
-Where there is a COVID-19 case at University Preparation Charter School, transmission will be limited by: - 1) Ensure that COVID-19 cases are excluded from the workplace or classroom until the return-to-work criteria are met; - 2) Exclude employees with close contact from the workplace for 10 days after the last known close contact. - a) To reduce exposure to employees, students with close contact will be excluded from the classroom for 10 days after the last known close contact. - Exception: if both students were wearing a face covering in the indoor classroom setting, unvaccinated students who are close contacts may undergo a modified 10-day quarantine as described in "COVID-19 Public Health Guidance for k-12 Schools in California, 2021-22 School Year" dated July 12, 2021. - b) Exception: an exposed employee who has been fully vaccinated and who does not develop symptoms of COVID-19, does not need to be excluded from the workplace. - c) Exception: COVID-19 cases who returned to work per our return-to-work criteria and have remained free of COVID-19 symptoms for 90 days after the initial onset of COVID-19 symptoms, or for COVID-19 cases who never developed COVID-19 symptoms, for 90 days after the first positive test. - 3) Continue and maintain an employee's earnings, seniority, and all other employee rights and benefits whenever it is demonstrated that the close contact is work related; - 4) Providing employees at the time of exclusion with information on available benefits, as described in section 5 of this program.
+- 1) This written COVID-19 Prevention Program will be posted on the University Preparation Charter School website, homepage. - 2) The information will be made available to employees, authorized employee representatives, or as otherwise required by law, with personal identifying information removed.

+14. Exclusion of COVID-19 cases

+- a.
+Where there is a COVID-19 case at University Preparation School at CSU Channel Islands, transmission will be limited by: - 1) Ensure that COVID-19 cases are excluded from the workplace or classroom until the return-to-work criteria are met; - 2) Exclude employees with COVID-19 exposure from the workplace for 10 days after the last known COVID-19 exposure to a COVID-19 case; - a) To reduce exposure to employees, students with COVID-19 exposure will be excluded from the classroom for 10 days after the last known COVID-19 exposure to a COVID-19 case. - 3) Continue and maintain an employee's earnings, seniority, and all other employee rights and benefits whenever it is demonstrated that the COVID-19 exposure is work related; - 4) Providing employees at the time of exclusion with information on available benefits, as described in section 5 of this program.
-5) For employees excluded from work and otherwise able and available to work, LEA will continue and maintain the employee's earnings, wages, seniority, and all other employee rights and benefits, including the employee's right to their former job status, as if the employee had not been removed from their job.